Efik religion: Ndọk

 Ndọk was a biennial purgation festival which was held around December.
 The purpose of the festival was to drive away evil spirits from the Efik country.
 Prior to the day of the festival, rude images known as Nabikim were set up before the doors of several houses.
 Nabikim were created in the image of animals such as Cows, Elephants, Tigers, Alligators and other animals.
 These caricatures were constructed with sticks and grass-covered with cloth.
 Consul Hutchinson describes them stating, These figures are made of sticks and bamboo matting; being moulded into different shapes.
 Some of them have an attempt at body, with legs and arms, to resemble the human form.
 Imaginative artists sometimes furnish these specimens with an old straw hat, a pipe in the mouth, and a stick fastened to the end of the arm, as if they were prepared to undertake a journey.
-Many of the figures are supposed to resemble four-footed animals; some crocodiles; and others birds.
+Many of the figures are supposed to resemble four-footed animals; some crocodiles; and other birds.